ragibson/Steganography/README.md

 For each color channel (R,G,B) in each pixel of the image, we overwrite the least significant bits of the color value with the data from our file.
-In order to make recovering this data easier, we also hide the filesize of our input file in the first few color channels of the image.
+In order to make recovering this data easier, we also hide the file size of our input file in the first few color channels of the image.

 ### How to use
 You need Python 3 and Pillow, a fork of the Python Imaging Library (PIL).

-Run LSBSteg in interactive mode using one of the following commands:
+Run LSBSteg with the following command line arguments:

-	py -i LSBSteg.py
+    Command Line Arguments:
+     -h, --hide           To hide data in an image
+     -r, --recover        To recover data from an image -a, --analyze        Print how much data can be hidden in image -i, --image=         Path to a bitmap (.bmp or .png) image -f, --file=          Path to a file to hide in the image -o, --output=        Path to an output file
+     -n, --LSBs=          How many LSBs to use
+     -c, --compression=   1 (best speed) to 9 (smallest file size) --help               Display this message

+Example:

+    LSBSteg.py -a -i input_image.png -f input_file.zip -n 2
     # OR
-	python -i LSBSteg.py

-Set the following variables, depending on what you want to do.

-    # Path of the image to hide data in
-	# Default is "input_image.png"
-	input_image_path = "directory\input_image.png"
+    LSBSteg.py -h -i input_image.png -f input_file.zip -o steg.png -n 2 -c 1

-	# Path of the image to recover data from OR
+    # OR
-	# Path to write steganographed image
-	# Default is "steg_image.png"
-	steg_image_path = "directory\steg_image.png"

-	# Path of file to hide in image
-	# Default is "input.zip"
-	input_file_path = "directory\input_file.zip"

-	# Path of file to recover data to
-	# Default is "output.zip"
-	output_file_path = "directory\output_file.zip"

-	# Number of least signifcant bits to use when hiding or recovering data
-	# Default is 2
-	num_lsb = 2

-	# How much to compress image when saving as .png
-	# 1 gives best speed, 9 gives best compression
-	# Default is 1
-	compression = 1
+    LSBSteg.py -r -i steg.png -o output_file.zip -n 2

 ### Analyzing
 Before hiding data in an image, it can useful to see how much data can be hidden.
-Using num_lsb, input_image_path, and input_file_path, the command analysis() will produce output similar to the following:
+The following command will achieve this, producing output similar to

-    >>> analysis()
+    $ LSBSteg.py -a -i input_image.png -f input_file.zip -n 2
-    Image resolution: ( 2000 , 1100 )
+    Image resolution: (2000, 1100)
     Using 2 LSBs, we can hide:      1650000 B
     Size of input file:             1566763 B
-    Filesize tag:                    3 B
+    File size tag:                  3 B

 ### Hiding Data
-Using num_lsb, input_image_path, input_file_path, steg_image_path, and
-compression, we hide data in the input image and write the result to the steganographed image.
-The command hide_data() will produce output similar to the following:
+The following command will hide data in the input image and write the result to the steganographed image, producing output similar to

-    >>> hide_data()
+    $ LSBSteg.py -h -i input_image.png -f input_file.zip -o steg.png -n 2 -c 1
     Hiding 1566763 bytes
     Runtime: 6.11 s

 ### Recovering Data
-Using num_lsb, steg_image_path, and output_file_path we recover data from the steganographed image and write the result to the output file.
-The command recover_data() will produce output similar to the following:
+The following command will recover data from the steganographed image and write the result to the output file, producing output similar to

-    >>> recover_data()
+    $ LSBSteg.py -r -i steg.png -o output_file.zip -n 2
     Looking to recover 1566763 bytes
     Runtime: 4.44 s